AI Workshop: learn to build apps with AI →

 Suppose we have a p element on the page, and we want to display the words into it using the yellow color.

-We can target that element using the selector p, which targets all elements using the p tag in the page:
+We can target that element using the selector p, which targets all p elements in the page:

 p {